contains the active ingredient terbinafine

 Things you must do

-Take your tablet every day and continue taking it until your doctor tells you to stop.
+Make sure to take your tablet every day and continue taking it until your doctor tells

 Make sure to have any blood tests done that are ordered by your doctor.